cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 Users from chain `Mars` will sell `MCX` and users from chain `Venus` will buy `MCX`.
 Therefore, we represent all orders to sell `MCX` on chain `Mars` and all the orders to buy `MCX` on chain `Venus`.

-Chain `Mars` contains in its store a sell orderbook and chain `Venus` contains a buy orderbook.
+In this example chain `Mars` holds the sell orderbook and chain `Venus` holds the buy orderbook.

 ## Exchanging tokens back